Dan Wells (author): Critical reception

 School Library Journal described his novel Bluescreen as "exciting and innovative".
-A School Library Journal review of Ones and Zeroes complimented Wells's complex and diverse characters, plausible dystopian plot, and understandable descriptions of future technology.
+Another School Library Journal review of Ones and Zeroes complimented Wells' complex and diverse characters, plausible dystopian plot, and understandable descriptions of future technology.
 Kirkus said that Partials' "rushed ending" signaled there would be a sequel.

 In 2011, Wells was nominated for the John W. Campbell Award for Best New Writer.
 His novella, The Butcher of Khardov, received a nomination for the Hugo Award for Best Novella in 2014; Wells stated that this was the result of his unwittingly having been selected by Larry Correia for the Sad Puppies campaign.

 He is a cohost of Writing Excuses, which won the Hugo Award for Best Fancast and three Parsec Awards.

 In February 2017, Wells was the Literary Guest of Honor and Keynote Speaker at the 35th annual Life, the Universe, & Everything professional science fiction and fantasy arts symposium.